ArjenSchwarz/actions/github/release/README.md

-# GitHub Pages action
+# GitHub Release action

-GitHub action that deploys files to be released.
+GitHub action that deploys files as a release.

 This action uses [ghr](https://github.com/tcnksm/ghr).